-2017 ISAA NATIONAL CONFERENCE AND ANNUAL LECTURE
+2017 ISAA NATIONAL CONFERENCE - CALL FOR PAPERS

-'Evolution, Activism and Social Change'
+Revolution, Activism and Social Change

 David Christian, Director of Big History Institute and Distinguished Professor in History, Department of Modern History, Macquarie University, Sydney

 Thursday 12 October 5.30 – 6.30 pm at the National Library of Australia

 on the theme of: ‘The Russian Revolution in World History’

 Abstract: 'The Legacy of the Russian Revolution': The project of building a better world has always been with us, and still is today.
 The Russian Revolution represents one of the most determined attempts ever to build a better and more equal world, in which most members of society could flourish.
 It clearly failed, and analysing the reasons for its failures is immensely important if we are to face the same question squarely a century later.
 Once again, issues of inequality loom large.
 But today, we have to deal with the new understanding that our biosphere sets limits to the amount of energy and resources we humans can consume.
 So, one of the most important legacies of the Russian Revolution is a question: can we build a better world, in which most people live flourishing lives, and can we do so without undermining the ecological foundations for such a world?